rebplane/msc/docs/source/5_scripts/script_anatomy.rst

 Parameters are set by the ’system’.
 Parameters can be accessed much like any other variable.

-A script can have the following basic parameters (situationally, use /s vtypeto see which ones are present):
+A script can have the following basic parameters (situationally, use /s v *type* to see which ones are present):

 **player**

 A Player type.
 Represents the player executing the script.
-Is not present within func- tions.
+Is not present within functions.

 **block**